Sonyc00/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs: Script that deletes all files ending with ~
 102-tree: Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
-103-commas: Script that lists all directories...
+103-commas: Script that lists all directories... school.mgc: Script to Create a magic file school.mgc that can be used with the command file to detect School data files.